Velocidex/velociraptor-docs/content/docs/clients/labels/_index.md

 status and results.
 Thus we can implement event-driven label manipulation via VQL which in turn initiates further actions (such as assigning the client to a particular hunt based on a previous hunt's results).
-In this way we can accomplish very powerful multi-phased automation that is directed by labelling.
+In this way we can accomplish very powerful multi-phased automation that is directed by labeling.

 {{% /notice %}}